eysidisi/CSharp-DesignPatterns/README.md

 Here is a list of the Patterns that are implemented in this project:

-- Singleton
+- Singleton Pattern
-- Factory
+- Factory Pattern
-- Adapter
+- Adapter Pattern
-- Composite
+- Composite Pattern
-- Decorator
+- Decorator Pattern
-- Facade
+- Facade Pattern
-- Proxy
+- Proxy Pattern
-- ChainOfResponsibility
+- Chain of Responsibility Pattern
-- Command
+- Command Pattern
-- Mediator
+- Mediator Pattern
-- Observer
+- Observer Pattern
-- State
+- State Pattern
-- TemplateMethod
+- Template Method Pattern
-- MVC
+- MVC Pattern